sleep-written/bleed-believer/packages/path-alias/README.md

 This package is heavely inspired in [this response](https://github.com/TypeStrong/ts-node/discussions/1450#discussioncomment-1806115), so I give my gratitude to the [charles-hallen](https://github.com/charles-allen) work.
 If you see that the [Loader API](https://nodejs.org/api/esm.html#loaders) has been changed and this package stopped working, create an GitHub Issue notifying of the problem.

 This package is designed to work in end-user backend aplications (because of how [module alias works](https://github.com/ilearnio/module-alias/blob/dev/README.md#using-within-another-npm-package)).
-So this probably doesn't work in front-end applications, or apps that uses a bundler (like webpack of example).
+So this probably doesn't work in front-end applications, or apps that uses a bundler (like webpack for example).

 Also, this package is __experimental__ and probably can generate unexpected behaviors, or performance issues.
 For that reason, <u>__you must test intensively this package in all possible use cases if do you want to implement in production.__</u>